-In planning and performing our audit, we considered the City's internal control over financial reporting (internal control) as it relates to the TDA Fund as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control over financial reporting relating to the TDA Fund.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal reporting relating to the TDA Fund.
+In planning and performing our audit, we considered the City's internal control over financial reporting (internal control) as it relates to the TDA Fund as a basis for designing auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control over financial reporting relating to the TDA Fund.
+Accordingly, we do not express an opinion on the effectiveness of the City's internal control over financial reporting relating to the TDA Fund.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the City's TDA Fund financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the City's TDA Fund financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.